hvanjerdz/archmoured/docs/index.md

 timedatectl
 ```

-It must show an accurate [Universal Time Clock](https://time.is/UTC), that system clock is indeed syncronized, and that
+It must show an accurate [Universal Time Clock](https://time.is/UTC), that system clock is indeed synchronized, and that
 NTP service is active.
 If for some reason NTP is inactive, it can be enabled again by using the ```set-ntp``` command.
-It takes a boolean argument (true or false) and controls wheter network time synchronization is active and enabled.
+It takes a boolean argument (true or false) and controls whether network time synchronization is active and enabled.
 If
 it's true, this enables and starts the first existing network synchronization service.
 It is then enabled by running
 the following command: